hj-n/zadu/docs/measures/gap-index.md

 - `"precomputed"` when `original` is a finite, symmetric, non-negative `(n, n)` distance matrix with a zero diagonal.

-The embedded triangle edges are always Euclidean, matching the published formulation.
+The projection-space triangle edges are always Euclidean, matching the published formulation.

 ```python